jakoch/jupyter-devbox/README.md

 # jupyter-devbox [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/jakoch/jupyter-devbox/release.yml?branch=main&style=flat&logo=github&label=Image%20published%20on%20GHCR)](https://github.com/jakoch/jupyter-devbox) ![Latest Version](https://ghcr-badge.egpl.dev/jakoch/jupyter-devbox/latest_tag?trim=major&label=latest+version&ignore=sha*) ![Image Size](https://ghcr-badge.egpl.dev/jakoch/jupyter-devbox/size?color=%2344cc11&tag=latest&label=image+size&trim=)

-A Docker development box for [Jupyter Notebooks][jupyter_website] with a focus on Computer Vision, Machine Learning, Finance, Statistics and Visualization.
+A Docker-based development container for [Jupyter Notebooks][jupyter_website] with a focus on Computer Vision, Machine Learning, Finance, Statistics and Visualization.

-The following sections describe the container images, including their packages, how to build or download them, and how to set them up.

-#### What is this?

-This is a Docker container supporting multiple architectures based on Debian Linux ([amd64][amd64_dockerfile] & [arm64][arm64_dockerfile]).
+It is designed especially for use with Visual Studio Code or any IDE that supports the devcontainer standard.
+The images can also be used in CI workflows.

+## Purpose

-It sets up an Jupyter Notebook development environment for interactive Python programming for [Visual Studio Code][vscode_website].
+jupyter-devbox provides a portable, standardized container with a ready-to-use Jupyter Notebook environment for interactive Python development in [Visual Studio Code][vscode_website].

-It has preinstalled scientific computing packages (including OpenCV, Tensorflow, Keras, Numpy, Pandas, DuckDB, Sklearn, Scipy, Matplotlib, Seaborn, Imutils, SqlAlchemy).
+It ships with a curated set of scientific computing libraries, including OpenCV, TensorFlow, Keras, NumPy, Pandas, DuckDB, scikit-learn, SciPy, Matplotlib, Seaborn, imutils, and SQLAlchemy.

+All Python packages are managed with `uv` for fast, reliable installs, making it easy to add project-specific dependencies.
+Additional developer tools include code formatters (Black, Ruff, isort), LSP support, spell checking, and execution timing.

+## Images

+### Base distribution

+This repository provides Docker images based on Debian 13 (Trixie, stable).

+The images support multiple architectures: [amd64][amd64_dockerfile] and [arm64][arm64_dockerfile].

+### Container Registries

-The images of this repository are available on Github Container Registry (GHCR).
+The images are automatically published to Github Container Registry (GHCR) and Docker Hub (hub.docker.com) upon updates.

-#### What is pre-installed?
+## What is pre-installed?

 Base: Debian 13 - Trixie

-On top of the base image the following tools are installed:
+On top of the Debian base image the following tools are installed:

 - zsh, git, cmake, nano
 - curl, wget